Amid68/Fake-News-Detection/finetuning/tinyBERT/TinyBERT_ISOT/TinyBERT_ISOT.md

-# Part 3: Fine-tuning TinyBERT for Fake News Detection
+# Fine-tuning TinyBERT for Fake News Detection

+## Introduction

-In this notebook, I'll build on our previous exploratory data analysis and feature engineering work to fine-tune a TinyBERT model for fake news detection.
-While our engineered features achieved impressive results, transformer models like TinyBERT can capture complex linguistic patterns that might further improve performance or provide better generalization to new data.
-TinyBERT is a smaller, more efficient version of BERT that maintains good performance while requiring fewer computational resources.
+This notebook documents the process of fine-tuning a TinyBERT model for fake news detection using the ISOT dataset.
+Building on our previous exploratory data analysis and feature engineering work, we now leverage transformer-based models to capture complex linguistic patterns that might improve performance or provide better generalization to new data.

+TinyBERT was selected as part of our comparative evaluation because it represents an extreme in model compression while maintaining reasonable performance.
+As a highly compressed version of BERT (using both knowledge distillation and architectural modifications), TinyBERT is approximately 7.5x smaller and 9.4x faster than the original BERT-base model.
+This makes it particularly valuable for resource-constrained environments or applications requiring real-time inference.

-## 1. Setup and Library Installation
+## Setup and Environment Preparation

-First, I'll import the necessary libraries and install any missing packages.
+### Library Installation and Imports

+We begin by installing the necessary libraries for our fine-tuning process:

 ```python